Dosenpfand/ctf-writeups/writeup_2022_TJCTF_fastweb.md

 ## Failed Attempts

 One of my failed attempts to solve this challenge consisted of fuzzing `verifyPassword` to find a password that authenticates successfully.
-It consistedd of two parts: Transforming the executable into a library and writing some glue code that is executed by the fuzzer.
+It consisted of two parts: Transforming the executable into a library and writing some glue code that is executed by the fuzzer.

 We start by finding the location of `verifyPasssword` in the `server` binary using `readelf`.